jcubic/lips/docs/docs/lips/intro.md

 :::info

-the order of execution is not expected, but it may change in the future.
+The order of execution is not expected, but it may change in the future.

 :::